Signaturgruppen-A-S/signaturgruppen-broker-documentation/oidc-integration.md

 If a client is requesting a scope which is not allowed for this client, the entire flow will fail.

 ### Implicit flow and CORS
-Nets eID Broker supports the implicit flow (id_token) but does not support setting up any CORS origin rules for integrating clients and has no allowed CORS rules specified as default.
+Signaturgruppen Broker supports the implicit flow (id_token) but does not support setting up any CORS origin rules for integrating clients and has no allowed CORS rules specified as default.
 NEB does not encourage pure frontend-based integrations due to security concerns and has a very limited and restricted functionality available for frontend clients.
 Frontend-based clients can request and complete the implicit flow but will have to pin the signing key certificate for verifying the ID token and will not be allowed accessing access tokens nor the Userinfo endpoint from the browser.
 See the “Backend for Frontend Pattern” for reference for a recommended approach to securing your frontend and integration to NEB.